xDaryamo/puccini/puccini-tosca/README.md

 ### Format

-The default format for output is YAML, but you can use JSON or XML instead with `--format/-f`.
+The default format for output is YAML, but you can select JSON, XML, or CBOR instead with `--format/-f`.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).
+For this reason we also support a "compatible JSON" format ("cjson") that adds that type information.
+You would need specialized code to be able to consume this format.
-XML output uses a bespoke structure for maps and lists.
+XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
+(The `puccini-clout` tool supports all these formats as input.)

 For YAML you can add the additional `--strict/-y` switch to output a stricter YAML, which adds scalar type tags (such as `!!str`, `!!int`, `!!timestamp`) and outputs all strings in double quotes